Tax Strategy: Almac Approach Tablet Image Tax Strategy: Almac Approach Mobile Image

 Almac makes tax decisions which support, and are consistent with, the Group’s overall strategy to maximise after-tax returns for reinvestment into the business.

-The Group takes into account tax costs and risks before key business decisions are implemented.
-Almac may use relevant incentives and reliefs to minimise the tax costs of its business activities.
-Almac Group aims to comply with all relevant tax laws.
-The Group does not engage in aggressive tax planning schemes, nor does it participate in artificial transactions which are not commercially driven, or for which the main purpose would be to achieve a tax advantage.
+The Group considers tax costs and risks before key decisions are implemented.
+Almac may use available incentives and reliefs to minimise the tax costs of its business activities, whilst complying with all relevant tax laws in the jurisdictions where it operates.

 Relationship with HMRC